fukurosan/Trassel/docs/renderer.md

 const node = { id: "n1" }
 //The second argument sets the selection status.
-//If no second argument is passed the current status will be toggled to its opposite. renderer.toggleSelectNodes([someNode], true)
+//If no second argument is passed the current status will be toggled to its opposite.
+//Use toggleSelectEdges for edges renderer.toggleSelectNodes([someNode], true)
 //To clear all selections:
-renderer.clearAllNodeSelections()
+//Use clearAllEdgeSelections for edges (or clearAllSelections for all) renderer.clearAllNodeSelections()
-//You can also combine it with events like so: renderer.on("entityclick", event => {
+//You can also combine it with events like so:
+//Use edgelabelclick for edge labels renderer.on("entityclick", event => {
 	renderer.clearAllNodeSelections()
 	renderer.toggleSelectNode(event.node)